monetha/go-verifiable-data/README.md

 1. The passport owner receives an event from the Ethereum blockchain or directly from the data requester for the data exchange proposition.
 If he is satisfied with the proposal, he executes the `accept` command.
-When executing this command, the passport owner encrypts the data encryption key with the exchange key of data requester and transfers the same amount of funds as the data requester to he passport as a guarantee of the validity of the data encryption key.
+When executing this command, the passport owner encrypts the data encryption key with the exchange key of data requester and transfers the same amount of funds as the data requester to the passport as a guarantee of the validity of the data encryption key.

-   The data requester has 24 hours to accept private data exchange.
+   The passport owner has 24 hours to accept private data exchange.
 24 hours after the exchange proposition, the data requester can close the proposition and return staked funds back by calling `timeout` command.

 1. The data requester receives an event from the Ethereum blockchain or directly from the passport owner about accepted